mattmc3/zsh_unplugged/README.md

 ### :question: How can I use this with Zsh frameworks like Oh-My-Zsh or Prezto?

-[Oh-My-Zsh][ohmyzsh] and [Prezto][prezto] have their own built-in methods for managing the loading of plugins.
-You don't need this script if you are using those frameworks.
+[Oh-My-Zsh][ohmyzsh] and [Prezto][prezto] have their own built-in methods for loading plugins, they just don't come with a way to clone them.
+You don't need the zsh_unplugged script if you are using those frameworks.
 However, you also don't need a separate plugin manager utility.
-Here's how you go plugin manager free with Zsh frameworks:
+Here's how you handle cloning yourself and go plugin-manager-free with Zsh frameworks:

 #### Oh-My-Zsh